-I hope all of that got your attention.
+I hope that got your attention.

+Welcome to the third edition of The King's Quest Companion.
 This book tells you everything you need to know to successfully play, and complete, the King's Quest computer adventures.
 This is not a hint book, it is a solution book.
-Unlike any hint book you have ever seen, the solutions and problems are given directly, clearly, and in narrative form.
+Unlike most any hint book you may have seen before, the solutions to the King's Quest games in here are presented directly and clearly.
+There are not just walkthrus, maps, and complete scoring lists to the games, but the narrative history of the actual adventures, just as they occurred to King Graham and his family.
 The narratives themselves are the main path through the games.
 Everything you need to know is right here in front of you, including real maps of the world of Daventry (not just the traditional box-type diagrams).
 There are no answers printed in invisible ink, none that you have to hold up to a mirror to read, no crossword puzzles to solve, and no riddle is ever answered by another riddle.
 It's all right here for your eyes to see and your mind to digest.

-As of this writing there are five titles in the King's Quest series: King's Quest 1: Quest for the Crown, King's Quest 2: Romancing the Throne, xiii Read Me First

-King's Quest 3: To Heir Is Human, King's Quest 4: The Perils of Rosella, and King's Quest 5: Absence Makes the Heart Go Yonder.
-The games are set in the kingdom of Daventry and follow the adventures of King Graham and his family-from Graham's initial quest to obtain his kingship to a time 20 or 25 years later.
+As of this writing there are six titles in the King's Quest series: King's Quest I: Quest for the Crown, King's Quest II: Romancing the Throne, King's Quest III: To Heir Is Human, King's Quest IV: The Perils of Rosella, King's Quest V: Absence Makes the Heart Go Yonder, and King's Quest VI: Heir Today, Gone Tomorrow.
+The games are set in and around the Kingdom of Daventry and follow the adventures of King Graham and his family-from Graham's initial quest to obtain his kingship to a time 20 or 25 years later.
 Within the games you encounter dozens of familiar characters and situations from the lands of fantasy, fairy tale, and myth.
 The player becomes, and controls, the hero or heroine, interacting with the other creatures and people in order to complete that game's particular quest.
 A wrong step can mean death...with a message asking if you'd like to try again.
-And people do try again, and again, and again.
+And people do try again, and again, and again, and again.

-The King's Quest games are outrageously popular and addictive; millions of people (one estimate claims more than 10 million) have played the adventures.
+The King's Quest games are outrageously popular and addictive.
+Millions of people (one estimate claims more than 10 million) have played the adventures.
 They tax the player's brain and, occasionally, eye-to-hand coordination.
 Most of all they tax the player's problem-solving ingenuity and patience.
 Frustratingly difficult to solve at times, they have forced grown people to ask, beg, plead, and demand hints from whatever source they can obtain them.

-The games' publishers, Sierra On-Line, located in Oakhurst, California, do everything they can to help.
-They give out clues and solutions by phone to people who call from literally all over the world.
-They have established their own electronic bulletin board service to give hints out by computer, sell their own hint books, and have hints published on the major computer on-line services.
+The games' publisher, Sierra On-Line, located in Oakhurst, California, does everything possible to help.
+They have established their own electronic bulletin board service to give hints out by computer; they sell their own hint books; and they have hints published on the other major computer on-line services, including The Sierra Network.
 Clues and hints also appear in popular computer and game magazines.
-Still their switchboard remains jammed with stumped players, and the phone traffic has been so heavy at times that it's knocked out phone service to their community.
+Over the years, so many people from all over the world tried calling for clues that they were forced to create their own hints hot line.
+At times, the company's switchboard became so jammed with stumped players, the phone traffic so heavy, that it knocked out phone service to their community.